brentvollebregt/nitratine.net/posts/python-gui-using-chrome.md

 title: "Python GUI Using Chrome"
 date: 2018-05-05
 category: YouTube
-tags: [Python, GUI, Chrome, JavaScript]
+tags: [python, gui, chrome, javascript]
 feature: feature.png
 description: "Eel is a little Python library for making simple Electron-like HTML/JS GUI apps.
 This used for creating GUI's in a Chrome app window with HTML, CSS and JS.
 In summary it hosts a local webserver, then provides features to communicate between JavaScript and Python."